 Avoiding foods that can easily get stuck in your toddler's mouth is crucial.
 Choking is the leading cause of injury in children, according to the American Academy of Pediatrics (AAP), and children under the age of 4 experience the highest rate of food-related choking.
 The New York State Department of Health noted that every five days, one child in the United States will die from choking on some kind of food, and more than 12,000 children end up in hospital emergency rooms each year from food-choking related injuries.

-Other than popcorn, there are other food-related choking hazards to look out for.
-The New York State Department of Health suggested that to minimize any chance of choking in your toddler, kids should avoid sticky or slippery foods that clump, or foods that are dry and hard.
-Experts also suggested avoiding foods that are round or in a shape that could conform to your toddler's windpipe (it's the size of a drinking straw in diameter), and get lodged there.
+On that note, the New York State Department of Health suggests that to minimize any chance of choking in your toddler, kids should avoid sticky or slippery foods that clump, or foods that are dry and hard.
+Experts also suggest avoiding foods that are round or in a shape that could conform to your toddler's windpipe and become lodged (for reference, your toddler’s windpipe is the size of a drinking straw in diameter).

 So what foods are considered safe snacks for toddlers?
-The AAP's Healthy Children recommended parents feed their toddlers fresh fruits that are thinly sliced, like bananas, apples, peaches, nectarines, and pears.
-For fruits like plums, grapes, or cherries, the AAP suggested pitting and "smushing" them, so that they are safer to eat.
-Another safe and healthy option is cooked and diced or mashed veggies like carrots, peas, cauliflower, potatoes, and broccoli.
+The AAP's Healthy Children recommends parents feed their toddlers fresh fruits that are thinly sliced, like bananas, peaches, nectarines, and pears.
+For fruits like plums, grapes, or cherries, the AAP suggests pitting and "smushing" them, so that they are safer to eat.
+Another safe and healthy option is cooked or diced mashed veggies like carrots, peas, cauliflower, potatoes, and broccoli.

 If, on the other hand, your little one can't breathe at all, "appears pale or her cough is very weak," then you need to take action right away.
-Call 911 immediately, and perform the Heimlich maneuver.
-Other techniques for helping to clear your child's airway include the "tongue-jaw lift" and the "finger sweep," as the AAP's Healthy Children website continued:
+Call 911 immediately, and perform the Heimlich Maneuver.
+Other techniques for helping to clear your child's airway include the "tongue-jaw lift" and the "finger sweep," per the AAP's Healthy Children website.